 Are you a Lord of the Rings lover?
 Well if so, Hobbiton is a MUST-SEE on your visit to the North Island.
 Hobbiton is the name of the real-life shire that was created for the movies.
 The set itself can only be seen by a guided tour, but the tour is more than worth it.

-The set includes multiple hobbit houses, some of which you can go in an explore.
+The set includes multiple hobbit houses, some of which you can go in and explore.
 If you are thirsty or just want to live life like you are in Middle Earth, you can even visit the Green Dragon Inn which includes a pub.
-This pub offers speciality brews that are unique to the pub itself.
+This pub offers specialty brews that are unique to the pub itself.

-Even if you are not a Lord of the Rings fan, visiting this iconic movie set is a once in a lifetime experience that will make all of your friends jealous.
+Even if you are not a Lord of the Rings fan, visiting this iconic movie set is a once-in-a-lifetime experience that will make all of your friends jealous.
 While you are looking into booking your tour, which you MUST do in advance, you should add the optional “Second Breakfast Tour.”
-With this version of the tour, you get fed an amazing Hobbit themed buffet at the the end of your tour.
+With this version of the tour, you get fed an amazing Hobbit-themed buffet at the end of your tour.
 This is a must-do because you can’t live your hobbit life to the fullest without eating.